 Pregnancy is generally seen as a time of cheerfulness, fulfilment and joy.
-Perhaps because of this, depression during pregnancy can be difficult both for you and the people around you to accept and recognise.
+Perhaps because of this, depression in pregnancy can be difficult both for you and the people around you to accept and recognise.

 Common concerns include:

-- how you feel about going through such a major life-stage changing event.
+- How you feel about going through such a major life-stage changing event.

-- how you view yourself.
+- How you view yourself.

-- the restrictions to your lifestyle that motherhood will place on you.
+- The restrictions to your lifestyle that motherhood will place on you.

-- how your partner or family feel about the baby.
+- How your partner or family feel about the baby.

 It may also be helpful to think about these recommendations, made by the Royal College of Psychiatrists, during pregnancy: